mecid/mecid.github.io/_posts/2019-02-20-navigation-with-flow-controllers.md

 }
 ```

 As you can see, ProductsFlowController creates UINavigationController, add it as a child, then it pushes ProductListViewController to the NavigationController which it owns.
-It also sets delegate to ProductListViewController which will use it to ask FlowController to show details of the selected product.
+It also sets delegate to ProductListViewController which will be used to ask FlowController to show details of the selected product.

 #### Handling sub-flows with Flow Controllers
 Let's take a look at another example where we have to start sub-flow which handled by separated Flow Controller.